Mannara Chopra

-Mannara Chopra (born Barbie Handa; born 29 March 1995) is an Indian actress and model who primarily works in Telugu and Hindi films and television.
+Mannara Chopra (born Barbie Handa) is an Indian actress and model who primarily works in Telugu and Hindi films and television.
 Chopra made her film debut with the romance Prema Geema Jantha Nai and Hindi debut with the thriller Zid, both in 2014.
-She later appeared in films such as Thikka (2016), Rogue (2017) and Sita (2019).
-In 2023, Chopra participated in the reality show Bigg Boss 17, where she emerged as the 2nd runner-up.
+She later appeared in films such as Thikka, Rogue and Sita.
+In 2023, she participated in Bigg Boss 17.

 Early life and family

-Mannara Chopra was born as Barbie Handa on 29 March 1995, in Ambala Cantonment, Haryana.
+Mannara Chopra was born as Barbie Handa on 29 March 1991, in Ambala Cantonment, Haryana.
 She later changed her name to Mannara Chopra, on her cousin Priyanka's advice.

 Her mother, Kamini Chopra Handa is a jewellery designer and her father Raman Rai Handa, was an advocate at Delhi High Court.
 She has a younger sister, Mitali Handa, who has studied commerce and is a fashion stylist.

 Chopra completed her schooling at Summer Fields School, New Delhi, and later pursued a BBA degree.
 Actresses Priyanka Chopra, Parineeti Chopra and Meera Chopra are her maternal cousins.